Developed by the Defining Movement coalition

 Is Lucy Calkins’ reading program, Teachers College Units of Study, an effective literacy approach for all students?
 A team of experts reviewed the research, and here’s what they concluded.

 CORE’s reading, writing and language professional learning services provide preK-12 schools with a framework to implement and ensure the consistent used of evidence-based reading and writing instructional strategies based on the science of reading.
 Work with CORE to build and sustain knowledge and skills through well-structured courses, coaching, modeling and mentoring.
 Courses and other professional learning support can be offered online or in person.

-When SEG Measurement reviewed the reading performance of 364 third graders in classrooms with teachers who participated in CORE professional development, they found that these students achieved significantly greater growth in reading skills.
-Review the full report to learn more.
+When SEG Measurement reviewed the reading performance of Pajaro Valley Unified School District (CA) first, second and third grade students in classrooms with teachers who participated in CORE professional development, they found that these students achieved significantly greater growth in reading skills.
+Review the reports to learn more.

 CORE’s Teaching Reading Sourcebook, 3rd Edition is one of the best resources about the science of reading and reading instruction, according to the National Council on Teacher Quality (NCTQ).
 Our hands-on, practical guide to the five elements of effective reading instruction was one of 10 textbooks that earned an exemplary rating and was found to be used in more teacher prep courses than any other textbook in the NCTQ 2020 Teacher Prep Review report.

 Join CORE in following along with EdWeek’s Getting Reading Right special report.